cobuildlab/cobuildlab-web/src/pages/development-blog/conventions-for-javascript-typescript-source-code.md

 ---
-title: Conventions to create a NodeJs Application
+title: Conventions for Javascript / Typescript source code
 date: 2020-12-31T01:00:00+00:00
 tags:
 template: development-post
-permalink: /conventions-to-create-a-nodejs-application/
 image: null
 ---

-This document aims to reduce the friction between patterns and ways of doing common tasks during the development of a NodeJS Application.
+This document aims to reduce the friction between patterns and ways of doing common tasks during the development of Javascript applications.

-This document is heavily based on the Convention proposed by [Airbnb](https://github.com/airbnb/javascript), [StandardJs](https://standardjs.com/) and our own experience developing backend and cloud functions javascript applications since 2008.
+This document is heavily based on the Convention proposed by [Airbnb](https://github.com/airbnb/javascript), [StandardJs](https://standardjs.com/) and our own experience developing front end javascript applications since 2008 and React Applications since late 2016.

 Here, we explain the problem, choose a convention, and explain the reasons:

-# 1) General Best Practices for Code Style
-## **1.1) Avoid module exporting from index.js**
+# **1) Avoid import/export from `index.js` on modules**

 **NOTE: This rule is not applicable to libraries shared node packages, just for Application Development**